 The McGraw-Hill Construction report for 2018, predicts total U.S. construction starts for 2018 will rise 3% to $765 billion.
 The opportunity pie is growing and you need to figure out how to get a bigger piece of the pie to ensure business success.
-The key for business expansion for the landscape contractor lies in expanding abilities in water management and sustainability.
+The key to business expansion for the landscape contractor lies in expanding abilities in water management and sustainability.
 Below are three steps you need to start implementing to ensure you get a bigger piece of the pie.

-Promote the Use of Water Saving Technology
+Landscape Contractors Can Promote the Use of Water Saving Technology

 Recently I reviewed landscape maintenance bids requiring contractors to guarantee water savings or not to exceed specific amounts of water use or pay the increase in water cost.
-Micro irrigation, high-efficiency nozzles, and smart controllers should be a large part of your business plan in 2018.
-As the price of technology decreases and water becomes more expensive, it’s more critical now than ever to promote water saving technology.
+Micro-irrigation, high-efficiency nozzles, and smart controllers should be a large part of your business plan in 2018.
+As the price of technology decreases and water becomes more expensive, it’s more critical now than ever to promote water-saving technology.

 Promote the Value of Certification for Business Sucess

 However, in general, our customers don’t know anything about the certifications, and we aren’t getting the value we earned.
 So many times I will hear someone tell a prospect, we are excellent water managers, so and so has his Irrigation Association certification.
 If you think the average customer has any idea what that means you are dreaming.
 Take time to create a document explaining the amount of work your team had to complete to achieve their certifications.

 Engage in Social Media

 Twitter is a great way to direct people to your Facebook page and alert them to updates.
 LinkedIn has a wide range and variety of groups discussing water management and sustainability.
 Social media levels the marketing playing field and is an effective way to educate and easily stay in contact with thousands of customers.
 As we learned in the book Socialnomics, we don’t have a choice on whether we do social media; the question is how well we do it.
 This is just a good start for 2018.
 There is much work to do, and I am looking forward to it.
 Maybe you have a few priorities I didn’t list.
 Tweet me your thoughts @H2oTrends or add your suggestions to the comments section below.